 We play a lot of board games in our family.
-We tend to find games that have a bit of interaction between the players but aren’t too zero-sum competitive, as our older kids are ten and eight.
+We tend to find games with a bit of interaction between the players but aren’t completely zero-sum competitive, as our older kids are only twelve and ten.

-We also explain that their behavior, especially when it comes to sportsmanship and kindness, are more important in the infinite game of life and exist beyond the finite game they are playing.
+We also explain that their behavior, especially in sportsmanship and kindness, is more important in the infinite game of life and exists beyond the finite game they are playing.

 Sometimes, there are conventions and “rules of thumb” that arise out of the written rules.

-For example, you should always buy the orange properties in Monopoly if you can.
-You always build the maximum number of houses on monopolies and avoid upgrading to hotels (there is a finite number of houses, when you buy them then someone else can’t).
+For example, you should always buy the orange properties in Monopoly.
+You always build the maximum number of houses on monopolies and avoid upgrading to hotels.
+You always bankrupt your friends. 😂

 In real life, the underlying rules change all the time.

-I like to tell my kids – immutable laws of physics don’t change but the rules governing humans and human interaction change all the time.
+I like to tell my kids – the immutable laws of physics don’t change, but the rules governing humans and human interaction change all the time.